Professor, Curator

 Research interests

 Tom is interested in deciphering the evolutionary history and origins of adaptations in molluscs.
-This work encompasses the integration of information from ecology, morphology, molecular evolutionary genetics, paleontology and phylogenetics.
-His research focuses on members of the gastropod genus Conus, one of the most diverse genera of tropical marine molluscs that show a number of feeding specializations.
-Molecular phylogenies permit the examination of the evolution of a diversity of traits including life history, morphology and feeding mode.
-These phylogenies also show what influenced the diversification and distributional patterns of this group.
-He also investigates the molecular evolution of conotoxin genes, genes that encode peptide neurotoxins that are used to stun prey.
-These genes are members of large gene families, evolve quite rapidly and are presumably related to feeding specializations.
+This work encompasses the integration of information from ecology, morphology, molecular evolutionary genetics, paleontology, phylogenetics, and population genetics.
+His research primarily focuses on members of the gastropod family Conidae (i.e., cone snails), one of the most diverse families of marine animals that show a number of feeding specializations.
+Molecular phylogenies permit examination of the evolution of a diversity of traits including life history, morphology and feeding mode.
+These phylogenies also show what influenced the diversification and biogeography of this group.
+He also investigates the molecular evolution of conotoxin genes, genes that encode peptide neurotoxins that are used by cone snails to stun their prey.
+These genes are members of large gene families, evolve quite rapidly, and are presumably related to feeding specializations.
+Furthermore, he studies patterns of variation of diets within and among cone snail species to determine how changes in venom composition are related to the evolution of diets.

 Teaching